This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Prevent the spread of germs.
 Cover your mouth when you cough.
 Cough into a tissue or your shirtsleeve so you do not spread germs from your hands.
 Wash your hands often.
 Use soap and water.
 Wash your hands after you use the bathroom, change a child's diapers, or sneeze.
 Wash before you prepare or eat food.

 - Eat a variety of healthy foods.
 Healthy foods include fruits, vegetables, whole-grain breads, low-fat dairy products, beans, lean meats, and fish.
 You may need to eat foods that have extra calories, fat, vitamins, or calcium.
-Ask your caregiver if you need to be on a special diet.
+Ask your healthcare provider if you need to be on a special diet.

 - Exercise as directed.
-Ask your caregiver about the best exercise plan for you.
+Ask your healthcare provider about the best exercise plan for you.
 Physical activities can help loosen secretions in your airways and lungs, and help you breathe more easily.

 - You have a fever.